Efficient Non-sequential Division for FPGAs: Hardware Architectures

 The polynomial of degree $4$ of Tab.~\ref{tab:polys} can be factored into the following form:

-In this form, the coefficients in front of $x$ can be rounded to $0.5$ and $-2.5$ without a noticeable effect on the approximation error (at least not for the synthesized bit lengths of this work).
-This allows performing the multiplications with these values using a shift operation and two shift and one add operation, respectively.
-The developed architecture for the polynomial of degree $4$ is shown in Fig.~\ref{fig:poly4arc}.
+In this form, the coefficients in front of $a$ can be rounded to $-2.5$ and $0.5$ without a noticeable effect on the approximation error (at least not for the synthesized bit lengths of this work).
+This allows performing the multiplications with these values using two shifts and one add operation plus a single shift operation.
+The architecture using these simplifications for the polynomial of degree $4$ is shown in Fig.~\ref{fig:poly4arc}.

-In Fig.~\ref{fig:poly2arc} and Fig.~\ref{fig:poly4arc}, the gray rectangles specify register positions for the implementation using $4 - 5$ clock cycles for calculating the result, as is described in the next section.
-For the one clock cycle variants, only the registers before the output were kept, all other registers have been removed.
+In Fig.~\ref{fig:poly2arc} and Fig.~\ref{fig:poly4arc}, the gray rectangles specify the register positions for the implementations using $4 - 5$ clock cycles for calculating the result, as is described in the next section.
+For the one-clock-cycle variants, only the registers before the outputs were kept, all other registers have been removed.